intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 are still working from home, but restrictions have been lifted or relaxed, which likely leads to an increase in in-person social activities and a decrease in online ones.

-At a high level, the traffic in mobile networks decreased as a result of reduced population mobility while traffic from home networks increased.
-As a result of the shift for working and learning at home, there was a strong increase in video conferencing and remote learning application traffic.
-The typical diurnal usage patterns in network traffic also changed, with peak times occuring earlier in the day and peak times lasting longer over the day - reflecting the start of the work or school day from home.

 #### Example campus networks

 Changes in traffic have been observed at University campus networks as well, especially due to the necessary adoption of remote teaching.
 The Politecnico di Torino University (Italy) deployed its in-house solution for remote teaching, which caused the outgoing traffic to grow by 2.5 times, driven by more than 600 daily online classes.
 Incoming traffic, instead, decreased by a factor of 10 due to the cessation of any in-presence activity.
 Based on their measurements, this change in traffic and network usage did however not lead to noticeable performance impairments, nor significantly poor performance have been observed for students in remote regions of Italy.
 Further, outgoing traffic increased as well due to remote working solutions such as collaboration platforms, VPNs and remote desktop.